nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

-Haxe is 'Strongly typed' but has a smart compiler and so declaring type is not always needed, notice how type information has been added and removed but with no change to how the compiler infers the code.
+Haxe is 'Strongly typed' but has a smart compiler and so declaring type is not always needed.
+Notice below how type information has been added and removed but with no change to how the compiler infers the code.
+Haxe will always try to type your code even when you leave out type information.
+Consider to add type information when you want to provide clarity to another programmer or to resolve your type intent properly to the compiler.

 ```Haxe
 function main():Void{
   var test = new Test();